-The offence had to be punished, but Falier was dissatisfied with the leniency of the sanctions, and turned his anger at the rest of the Venetian nobility.
+The offence could not go unpunished.
+However, the leniency of the sanctions left Falier dissatisfied, and he turned anger at the rest of the Venetian nobility.

 With a small group of accomplices, Falier tried to organise a surprise attack on the rest of the Venetian nobility for the early morning of April 15th.
-The coup wasn’t planned very well, and soon somebody talked.
+The coup planning was sloppy, and soon somebody talked.

-Having gotten wind of the plan, the noble families opposing Falier went down to the Palazzo Ducale, sword in hand, and apprehended Falier and his accomplices.
+As soon as they learned about the plans, the noble families opposing Falier went down to the Palazzo Ducale.
+Here, sword in hand, they apprehended Falier and his accomplices.

 While this is the normal story, it is not the only possible interpretation of the events.

-It could have been a straight power grab by a group around the doge, using the alleged offence against Falier and his wife and a pretext, with the intent of turning Venice into a signoria just like had happened in many other Northern Italian cities.
+It could have been a straight power grab by a group around the doge, using the alleged offence against Falier and his wife as a pretext.
+The intent was to turn Venice into a signoria just like it had happened in many other Northern Italian cities.

-Alternatively, we can see it the other way round, as a coup by the others, against the doge, to get rid of him.
+Alternatively, we can see it the other way round, as a coup by a faction of the nobility, to get rid of him.

 Death and Burial

-The accomplices were hung in public between the two columns St Mark’s square.
+The execution of the accomplices of Falier happened in public between the two columns St Mark’s square, as customary.

-Marin Falier was taken to the foot of the stairs in the courtyard of the Palazza Ducale, stripped of all the symbols of the doge, and beheaded in front of much of the Venetian nobility.
+Marin Falier was taken to the foot of the stairs in the courtyard of the Palazzo Ducale.
+Here he was stripped of all the symbols of the dogeship, and beheaded in front of much of the Venetian nobility.

-The Falier family, whose palace was (and is) in Campo SS Apostoli, were usually buried in the church of SS Giovanni e Paolo.
+The Falier family, whose palace was (and is) in Campo SS Apostoli, had their family burials in the church of SS Giovanni e Paolo.
 It is one of the most important churches of the city, and the location of the burial ceremony of the doges.

 Marin Falier was buried there, but in an unmarked sarcophagus.

-When fire damanged the chapel in the early 19th century, the workers discovered the sarcophagus The skeleton was placed in the tomb with the head between the legs .
+When fire damaged the chapel in the early 19th century, the workers discovered the sarcophagus The skeleton was placed in the tomb with the head between the legs .